acmumn/website/content/room.md

  - Tinkering with computer hardware
  - Playing video games on the Battlestation's GTX 1080Ti or using it to run our Oculus Rift
  - Napping
- - Drawing pictures of Garfield on the whiteboard

 There are no hard-and-fast rules on what activities are allowed when, but this is more-or-less representative.
 Some days the room lights might be off, some days the space might be taken over by a study group preparing for an upcoming final, and some days we might be watching Westworld at one in the morning.